CaptnCodr/Fli/README.md

 - `WSL` runs `wsl.exe -- ...`
 - `BASH` runs `bash -c ...`

-`Fli.Outputs`:
+Provided `Fli.Outputs`:
-- `string` which is the absolute path of the output file.
+- `File of string` a string with an absolute path of the output file.
-- `StringBuilder` which will be filled with output text.
+- `StringBuilder of StringBuilder` a StringBuilder which will be filled with the output text.
+- `Custom of Func<string, unit>` a custom function (`string -> unit`) that will be called with the output string (logging, printing etc.).

 ### Do you miss something?
 Open an [issue](https://github.com/CaptnCodr/Fli/issues) or start a [discussion](https://github.com/CaptnCodr/Fli/discussions).